duyilemi/video_audit_ai/README.md

 # Video Audit AI – Enterprise Compliance Audit Platform

-Vide Audit AI is an intelligent, end‑to‑end platform that automatically audits video content (e.g., YouTube videos) against brand safety and regulatory rules.
+Video Audit AI is an intelligent, end‑to‑end platform that automatically audits video content (e.g., YouTube videos) against brand safety and regulatory rules.
 It combines Azure AI services, a vector knowledge base, and a LangGraph‑powered workflow to detect compliance violations in spoken and on‑screen content.

 ---